flaport/fdtd/readme.md

 - python 3.6+
 - numpy
+- scipy
 - matplotlib
 - tqdm
 - pytorch (optional)

 ## Contributing

-The library is still in a very early stage of development, but all improvements or additions (for example new objects, sources or detectors) are welcome.
+All improvements or additions (for example new objects, sources or detectors) are welcome.
 Please make a pull-request 😊.

 ## Documentation